 Landsat 4 TM Collection 1 Tier 1 8-Day Raw Composite

-• Each composite includes all scenes from an 8-day period, prioritizing the most recent pixel for the composite value.
+• Composites are made from all scenes within each 8-day period, using the most recent pixel value.

 LANDSAT/LT04/C01/T1_8DAY_RAW